Get insider access

 Speech + Subway Noise Audio Sample

-The boom mic's noise handling performance is decent.
-The mic can separate your voice from background noise well.
-Even when there's loud noise like traffic from an open window, your voice still sounds clear.
+The boom mic's noise-handling performance is decent.
+People will still be able to understand you in moderately noisy environments.
+The mic does a very good job separating your voice from background sounds like the rumble of a subway engine and the chatter of passengers.
+Even when there's loud noise like traffic from an open window, your voice will still sound clear to whoever you're talking to.

-Note: These headphones have a 'Noise Removal' toggle in their companion software.
-However, it's unclear what this feature does.
+It's worth noting that these headphones have a 'Noise Removal' toggle in their companion software, but it's unclear what this feature does.
 There isn't a difference in noise handling when this feature is on or off.
+If you're looking for a gaming headset with a microphone that does a much better job rejecting environmental noise, consider the Turtle Beach Stealth 600 (Gen 3) Wireless.
+These headphones have A.I.-based noise reduction that does a great job separating your voice from any noise around you.

 Active Features